 If you have the available height in your warehouse, one way to increase capacity is to increase the height of your existing racking.
 This would allow you to use your existing beams but you may need to replace the uprights to increase the specification required for the additional level.

-Improving the effectiveness and efficiency of a warehouse doesn’t have to mean a complete replacement of the existing racking, especially if the racking is working well over all.
-However, by creating a dedicated high density storage area with push back or pallet live racking for fast moving items such as in the despatch area, this can greatly increase the efficiency of the entire warehouse, just by installing a small section of high density racking, while freeing up capacity in the existing racking.
+Improving the effectiveness and efficiency of a warehouse doesn’t have to mean a complete replacement of the existing racking, especially if the racking is working well overall.
+However, by creating a dedicated high density storage area with push back, pallet live racking or shuttle racking for fast moving items such as in the despatch area, this can greatly increase the efficiency of the entire warehouse, just by installing a small section of high density racking, while freeing up capacity in the existing racking.

 Combine with Shelving or Carton Live to Improve Picking